 And then again when viewing the excellent BBC series following the ‘Marsh Pride’ – telling the story of a pride of lions in the Chobe park.
-It seemed so distant and remote, impossible to reach.
+It seemed impossible to reach, so distant and remote.

 But then I had a 50th birthday coming up, and it was the perfect excuse to visit Botswana.
-Situated in the middle, en route from Moremi to the northern border town of Kasane, was Chobe National Park.
-And we would have to cross right through it.
+En route from Moremi to the northern border town of Kasane, was Chobe National Park.
+Having just spent the night in Moremi Game reserve and heading north we would have to cross right through it!

-The campsite at Third Bridge in Moremi game reserve had left quite an impression on us being very remote, surrounded by water and quite the adventure to get there.
+The campsite at Third Bridge in Moremi had left quite an impression on us being very remote, surrounded by water and being quite the adventure to get there.
 Already, Botswana had served up spectacular memories, and it was only day four!

 We depart our royally dimensioned campsite content at having enjoyed a great evening in the ‘wild African bush’ and headed for the northern gate of Moremi.
 We had to cover 160 km today to get to Savute Camp inside Chobe National Park.
 160km – how hard could it be?
 Surely a couple of hours would find us at the Savute camp in Chobe?
 Little did we know.

 It is another fantastic African morning.
 Birds chirp and call excitedly as the chill burns off in a slightly cloudy, clear blue sky.
 The sun is already warming and there is a tangible excitement in the air.
 We tackle the ever-present soft, sandy ‘road’ that that is the only link to the outside world – no highways here…